 16/09/2016 by Chris Green

-I’ve been reading and hugely enjoying Cal Newport’s new book, Deep Work.
+I’ve been reading and hugely enjoying Cal Newport’s new book, Deep Work: Rules for Focused Success in a Distracted World.
 If you don’t know Newport he works at Georgetown University as a computer scientist, and has an interesting blog at Study hacks

 His day job has two elements: the need to produce research papers and books, and the constant, rival need to attend to people, emails, meetings – the usual round of things that, in most jobs, if you don’t do them, you get the sack.
 He calls this ‘shallow’ work – it’s necessary, but doesn’t contribute in any way to his ‘deep’ work of demanding thinking and writing.